-If such a block already exists, its content is replaced by the new table.
+If such a block already exists at point, its content is replaced by the new table.
 The 'BEGIN' line can specify options:

-:maxlevels Maximum level depth to which times are listed in the table.

-:emphasize When t, emphasize level one and level two items
+:maxlevel Maximum level depth to which times are listed in the table. :emphasize When t, emphasize level one and level two items :scope The scope to consider.
+This can be any of the following:

+5 The corresponding in-buffer setting is: #+STARTUP: lognoteclock-out

+nil the current buffer or narrowed region

+file the full current buffer

+subtree the subtree where the clocktable is located

+treeN the surrounding level N tree, for example $\texttt{tree3}$

+tree the surrounding level 1 tree

+agenda all agenda files

+("file") scan these files

-:block The time block to consider.
-This block is specified relative to the current time and may be any of these keywords:
+:block The time blo ock to consider.
+This block is specified relative

+to the curre nt time and may be any of these keywords:

 today, yesterday, thisweek, lastweek,

 thismonth, lastmonth, thisyear, or lastyear.

-:tstart A time string specifying when to start considering times :tend A time string specifying when to stop considering times
+:tstart A time strin g specifying when to start considering times

+:tend A time strin g specifying when to stop considering times

-So to get a clock summary for the current day, you could write and to use a specific time range you could write7
+So to get a clock summary of the current level 1 tree, for the current day, you could write and to use a specific time range you could write6

-#+BEGIN: clocktable :maxlevel 2 :block today
+#+BEGIN: clocktable :maxlevel 2 :block today :scope tree1